wayapiya/housing_saleprice_modeling/README.md

 ## Process

-The process will start off with assessing null values within the data, and outliters that may negatively impact the quality of our models.
+The process will start off with assessing null values within the data, and outliers that may negatively impact the quality of our models.
 Creating additional features, such as age and total living space, that may increase the accuracy of our model's prediction LinearRegression, Lasso, Elastic, and Ridge models will be created and evaluated in this project.
 The first sets of models used features that have the highest correlation with the price of the house.
 This model was decent but underfitting.
 To counter the high bias, low variance problem from he first sets of models, models that contained large amount of features were made.
 Using lasso and Elastic models, we can determine the quality of each features.
 Ones that are negatively impacting out model will be zeroed out.